Ephesians Chapter Three

 Ephesians 3:7

-I became a servant of this gospel by the gift of God's grace given me through the working of his power.
+I became a servant of this Good News by God's gracious gift, which he gave me through the operation of his power.

 Paul explains that it is by God's power that he is able to share the gospel.
 It is also only because of God's grace that he is allowed to do so.